 Interpersonal Psychotherapy is a structured treatment for depression with a strong focus on relationships.
 It helps client to navigate conflicts, come to terms with significant life changes, form and maintain positive relationships and work through bereavement.
 Like CBT the emphasis is on improving specific symptoms.

 Telephone Assessment £40 (refunded in the first session)

 Standard Treatment sessions £65

 Weekend treatment sessions £80

-I am able to offer discounted fees to students and individuals with special circumstances.
+I offer discounted fees to students, older adults and individuals with special circumstances.

 To arrange an assessment or for any further information, please fill in the contact form or email me at the address below.
 Please check your junk mail if you do not receive a response within 24 hours